alessandrogheller/InHome_Physical_Therapy_Pose_Estimation_System_Gheller-Lorenzon/README.md

 ### Recording conditions

-- See See the [Camera and Scene setup](#camera-and-scene-setup) section below for the complete camera and ambient position position
+- See the [Camera and Scene setup](#camera-and-scene-setup) section below for the complete camera and ambient position position
 - Videos were recorded at 30 FPS and processed with `extract_keypoints_from_video.py`, which re-samples frames to approximately the same ~10 fps keypoint rate used by MM-Fi